peteroupc/peteroupc.github.io/colorgen.md

 In the pseudocode below&mdash;

 - `SPD(wavelength)` is an arbitrary function returning the spectral power of the light source at `wavelength`,
-- `CMF(wavelength)` is an arbitrary function returning a three-item list containing the X, Y, and Z coordinates, respectively, of the color matching functions at `wavelength`,
+- `CMF(wavelength)` is an arbitrary function returning a three-item list containing the X, Y, and Z components, respectively, of the color matching functions at `wavelength`,
 - `SpectrumToXYZ` computes the XYZ color of the light source using the `SPD` and `CMF` functions,
 - `SpectrumTosRGB` computes the nonlinearized sRGB color of the light source,
 - `XYZTosRGB` converts an XYZ color (`xyz`) to nonlinearized sRGB, and